 Remote one-on-one meetings

-The challenges that come with remote work make one-on-ones a clear necessity.
+With hybrid and remote work now standard practice in the UK, effective one-to-ones are more critical than ever.
 However, there should be a system in place to organise information and compensate for the distance.
 A good idea is for managers and direct reports to regularly exchange notes after every meeting.

 How to conduct a 1:1 meeting